The Ultimate New England Fall Road Trip Itinerary (6 States)

 What’s the weather like during the fall in New England?

-Fall weather in New England can be quite varied.
-Expect cool mornings and evenings with daytime temperatures ranging from mild to moderately cool.
-Be prepared for occasional rain, especially in coastal areas.
+Fall weather in New England can be quite finicky.
+Expect cool mornings and evenings with daytime temperatures ranging from warm to moderately cool.
+Be prepared for rain, especially in coastal areas.

 Are there any fall festivals or events in New England?